-Geopolitical Strategist - Expert in Global Affairs and American Politics
+Geopolitical & Geo-Economic Strategist - Expert in Global Affairs and American Politics

-Legendary Pulitzer Prize-Winning Investigative Journalist Associate Editor, The Washington Post and Author, 19 Bestsellers
+Legendary Pulitzer Prize-Winning Investigative Journalist; Associate Editor, The Washington Post; Author of 22 Bestsellers

 The most influential investigative reporter of our time, BOB WOODWARD gained international attention when he and Carl Bernstein uncovered the Watergate scandal.
-Woodward doesn’t take sides – he is firmly non-partisan.
+Woodward doesn’t take sides – he's firmly non-partisan.
 His tough-but-fair reporting seeks to shine a light on the inner-workings of Washington because democracies die in darkness.